kasir-barati/nestjs-materials/microservices/complex-reservation-rabbitmq/README.md

 In this project we will write E2E tests, automating our tests and unit tests.
 To learn more about tests.
 Learn more about testing [here](https://github.com/kasir-barati/awesome-js-ts/blob/main/.github/docs/testing.md).

-A reservation booking system that has the following features:
+A reservation booking system that has the following features and each feature has its own database if it needs (exposing their port are just for you to connect to them with mongo-compass on your local system.
+But our code is utilizing docker internal networking system to connect and find the appropriate database instance in our compose stack):

 - Payment.
 - Bill users.